If you’ve received a bill which is higher than usual, don’t worry – there might be a simple explanation for that.

 There are two main steps: consider whether you might have used more water than usual during the period outlined in your bill and to investigate for any leaks in your home which might be increasing your water use.

 Due to the outbreak, we're unable to facilitate home visits unless there is an essential need like loss of supply.
 There are a number of steps you can take to explore why your water use might be higher than normal, and we're still available to talk you through it on the phone as always.

 Was your previous bill an estimate?
 If so, we may have underestimated the amount of water you use, which means your most recent bill will appear much higher than your previous estimated bill.
 Also, check how many days your bills are covering.
 Although most bills are six months, it could be just under or just over that time frame.

 When bills increase, it’s often because you’re using more water.
 So, before you give us a call, please check the four steps below to see if this helps identify what may have caused an increase in your water usage.

 You can also try our online calculator.
-Answer a few simple questions and we’ll estimate what your bill should be.
+Simply answer a few questions, and we’ll estimate what your bill should be.
 We’ll also give you some handy tips on how to use less water – helping to reduce both your water and energy bills too.